metablaster/WindowsFirewallRuleset/README.md

 The acceptable format for this parameter is a number in the Major.Minor format.

 **Modification 3:**\
-edit individual ruleset scripts, and take a look which rules you want to be loaded into your firewall,\
+edit individual ruleset scripts, and take a look which rules you want or need to be loaded on that system,\
 then simply replace ```-Platform $Platform``` with ```-Platform $PatformWin7``` for each rule you want.

 In VS Code for example you can also simply (CTRL + F) for each script and replace all instances. very simple.\